 The common people, since ATMs, hospitals, airports, and several factories were affected by the ransomware.

 Interestingly enough, the attack could have been prevented had the city officials been more vigilant.
 The ransomware was a variant of Eternal Blue, which the NSA had reported as stolen by Chinese hackers.
 In 2017, Microsoft had issued security patches against this vulnerability.
 The Baltimore leadership, however, had somehow forgotten to install these patches.
+You can find a great overview of how most hackers operate here.

 The Texas Attack saw another type of ransomware (Nemucod) targeting 23 agencies and local governments across the state.
 Curiously, the hackers made no demands at all.
 The files were simply encrypted with a .JSE extension and that was it.
+You can read more about ransomware here.

 The head of security at Amtrust International, Ian Thornton-Trump, hinted at the lack of basic security knowledge that allowed for this attack to happen.
 Ransomware arrives on a computer either through an infected link, attachment or suspicious executable.